Neo-Latin: Relics

-Ecclesiastical Latin, the form of New Latin used in the Roman Catholic Church, remained in use throughout the period and after.
-Until the Second Vatican Council of 1962–65 all priests were expected to have competency in it, and it was studied in Catholic schools.
+Ecclesiastical Latin, the form of Neo-Latin used in the Catholic Church, remained in use throughout the period and after.
+Until the Second Vatican Council of 1962–1965 all priests were expected to have competency in it, and it was studied in Catholic schools.
 It is today still the official language of the Church, and all Catholic priests of the Latin liturgical rites are required by canon law to have competency in the language.

-New Latin is also the source of the biological system of binomial nomenclature and classification of living organisms devised by Carl Linnaeus, although the rules of the ICZN allow the construction of names that deviate considerably from historical norms.
+Neo-Latin is also the source of the biological system of binomial nomenclature and classification of living organisms devised by Carl Linnaeus, although the rules of the ICZN allow the construction of names that deviate considerably from historical norms.
 (See also classical compounds.)
 Another continuation is the use of Latin names for the surface features of planets and planetary satellites (planetary nomenclature), originated in the mid-17th century for selenographic toponyms.
-New Latin has also contributed a vocabulary for specialized fields such as anatomy and law; some of these words have become part of the normal, non-technical vocabulary of various European languages.
+Neo-Latin has also contributed a vocabulary for specialized fields such as anatomy and law; some of these words have become part of the normal, non-technical vocabulary of various European languages.

 Pronunciation

-New Latin had no single pronunciation, but a host of local variants or dialects, all distinct both from each other and from the historical pronunciation of Latin at the time of the Roman Republic and Roman Empire.
-As a rule, the local pronunciation of Latin used sounds identical to those of the dominant local language; the result of a concurrently evolving pronunciation in the living languages and the corresponding spoken dialects of Latin.
-Despite this variation, there are some common characteristics to nearly all of the dialects of New Latin, for instance:
+Neo-Latin had no single pronunciation, but a host of local variants or dialects, all distinct both from each other and from the historical pronunciation of Latin at the time of the Roman Republic and Roman Empire.
+As a rule, the local pronunciation of Latin used sounds identical to those of the dominant local language, the result of a concurrently evolving pronunciation in the living languages and the corresponding spoken dialects of Latin.
+Despite this variation, there are some common characteristics to nearly all of the dialects of Neo-Latin, for instance: